niels4/cjvis/README.md

 ### Browsers supported:

-The CSS and Animations should work on all the latest version of all browsers, however the native range slider input is fairly new and not supported universally accross all browsers.
+The CSS and Animations should work on the latest versions of all browsers, however the native range slider input is fairly new and not supported universally accross all browsers.
 I was using a jQuery plugin that worked great accross all desktop browsers, but was very clunky on touch screens.
 The obvious solution would be for the slider directive to use a fallback for